yshmarov/yshmarov.github.io/_posts/2020-08-23-ruby-on-rails-sexy-basic-trello-clone.md

 ---
 layout: post
-title: 'Ruby on Rails: a sexy basic Trello clone'
+title: Build a Trello clone with Ruby on Rails, RankedModel and jQuery Sortable
 author: Yaroslav Shmarov
 tags:
 - ruby on rails